Skip to content

 Best practices:

-Use cases: - Automated quality assurance - A/B testing different agent configurations - Tracking quality metrics over time - Identifying areas for improvement
+Use cases: - Automated quality assurance - A/B testing different agent configurations - Regression testing with known criteria - Prompt compliance verification

 Example 05: Batch Evaluation